Who Was Nat Turner?

 Over the years, Turner worked on a number of different plantations.
 He ran away from Samuel Turner, his former owner's brother, in 1821.
-After thirty days hiding in the woods, Turner came back to Turner's plantation after he received what he believed to be a sign from God.
+After 30 days hiding in the woods, Turner came back to Turner's plantation after he received what he believed to be a sign from God.
 After Samuel Turner's death, Nat Turner became the slave of Thomas Moore and then the property of his widow.
-When she married John Travis, Nat Turner went to work on Travis's lands.
+When she married John Travis, Nat Turner went to work on Travis' lands.

 Over the years, Turner has emerged as a hero, a religious fanatic and a villain.
 Turner became an important icon to the 1960s black power movement as an example of an African American standing up against white oppression.

 Others have objected to Turner's indiscriminate slaughtering of men, women and children to try to achieve this end.
 As historian Scot French told The New York Times, "To accept Nat Turner and place him within the pantheon of American revolutionary heroes is to sanction violence as a means of social change.
 He has a kind of radical consciousness that to this day troubles advocates of a racially reconciled society.
 The story lives because it's relevant today to questions of how to organize for change."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!